lanceengland/EdiTools/README.md

 ### Line-break Agnostic

 The parsing process needed to be agnostic to "wrapped" (single line), or "unwrapped" (CR/LF, or LF-only) files

+### Convenience properties with accurate data type

+Certain segment/element values from the EDI file are promoted for convenience.
+These convenience properties are converted to data types designated in the specification.

+For example, the Interchange segments ISA09 and ISA10 are interchange date and time, respectively.
+These properties are combined into property Interchange.Date of type System.DateTime.

 ## Installation